cg20231c/unity-graphics-grafkom-kereenzz/README.md

 - Instead of rendering on screen: we can render the output of a camera on game object

+1. `Create a camera, set positition and rotation according to the requirement`

    first of all, we setup the scene first, by making 3 cube like in this image below:

 ![This](images/0.png)